Abilities Expo Presents Experienced, Highly Knowledgable Speakers

 Meet the speakers for the events at Abilities Expo - presenters of the all-day activities, demonstrations, and events at the show!
 They are people whose individual lives are as relevant to the Community as the issues they are addressing.
 Our speakers have years of experience and are highly knowledgeable in their fields.
-Their accomplishments precede them and many are recognized nationally and as well as regionally for their ongoing work with people with disabilities.
-All our speakers have apparent and non-apparent disabilities, work in the disability field or are the sibling or parent of a person with disabilities.
+Many are recognized nationally and within their state for their ongoing work with people with disabilities.
+All our speakers have apparent and non-apparent disabilities, work in the disability field, or are the sibling or parent of a person with disabilities.

 Earthquake Country Alliance

-The Earthquake Country Alliance (ECA) is a public-private partnership of people, organizations, and regional alliances that work together to improve preparedness, mitigation and resiliency.
-ECA provides information and resources to help everyone who lives, works, or travels in earthquake country get prepared to survive and recover quickly.
+Earthquake Country Alliance (ECA) is a public-private-grassroots partnership of people, organizations, and regional alliances that work together to improve earthquake and tsunami preparedness, mitigation, and resiliency.
+ECA develops resources and organizes activities to help everyone who lives, works, or travels in earthquake country be prepared to survive and recover quickly.
 Get started with their accessibility resources and visit their website to learn more.

 Angel City Sports